 Intimacy is the glue that holds relationships together and makes everything in life seem easier.
-Yet we’re often too busy for it, especially at this time of year.
-The pressures of present buying, party planning and micro-organizing can conspire against us; division of labour becomes a source of conflict.
-What should be a fun, loving time for you as a couple becomes strained and you feel distant.
+Yet we’re often too busy for it.
+The pressures of busy modern-lives can conspire against us and time for you as a couple can become strained and result in you feeling distant.

 But if you can make time to focus on each other and reconnect it will pay dividends in all areas of your life, not least your relationship.
 You’ll feel closer, more cherished and more resilient to whatever stressors the festive season might fling at you.

 Here are a few of my favourite, most effective ways to rediscover intimacy in a partnership – or with any close friend or family member you value.
 I’d love to hear how they work for you.

 Practise the 15-second 3D Greeting – Familiarity, in a love relationship, all too often breeds complacency.
 You’ve been working from home on your computer all day, your partner walks in and you barely lift your head from the screen.
 Or you arrive home from a long day at work or doing the weekly shop and your spouse fails to acknowledge you, let alone leap up to greet you or help you with the bags.
 It’s heartbreaking how the daily grind makes us treat each other.

 My 3D greeting is a heartfelt way to show you value each other.

 Instead of a nod or grunt when you see each other, I want you to make deep, meaningful eye contact, embrace warmly and exchange a few loving words.
 Practise the 3D greeting (eyes, touch and voice) every time you haven’t seen your partner for more than a few hours.
 Within a few days, it will seem natural and you will start feeling less stressed, more supported.
 We’re all busy, but I’ve never met anyone so busy they can’t spare the love of their life 15 seconds.